Chia-Network/chia-docs/docs/academy/plotting-farming/challenges-plot-filters.md

 slug: /challenges-plot-filters
 ---

+In this lesson, we discuss how the plot filter works, and what the benefits are of using one.

 ## Learning objectives

 - **Plot Filters**: Understand the basics of how the plot filter works, as well as the benefits of using one.